wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

 <a id="SwaggerJMeter">
 ### 3).
 Edit the template to produce basic JMeter code.</a>
 The sample client generated was from a **template**.

+swagger-codegen references a custom template defined in this repo.

 The run-time for JMeter is run like other languages generated: